All Episodes

 Yeah, yeah, because some people's faces are bigger than other people's faces.

-But Finn Kelleher.
+But Finn Keller.

-So, you know, you're limited you're limited physically here.
+So, you know, you're limited physically here.

-Like if you got a really slight face, you're screwed.
+Like, if you got a really slight face, you're screwed.

 Well, this is just a little kid, Finn Kelleher from Utah, just a little kid, never even heard of video games.

-He put forty-three snails on his face in 2009 when he was eleven.
+He put 43 snails on his face in 2009 when he was 11.

 All came from his neighbor's gardens.